 To review the API usage for New Relic Infrastructure integrations with Amazon AWS:

-- Go to infrastructure.newrelic.com > Integrations > Account status dashboard.
+- Go to one.newrelic.com > Infrastructure > AWS > Account status dashboard.

 - Review the New Relic Insights dashboard, which appears automatically.

 The Insights dashboard includes a chart with your account's Amazon AWS API call count for the last month as well as the CloudWatch API calls (per AWS resource) for the last day.
 This information is the API usage for New Relic only.
 It does not include other AWS API or CloudWatch usage that may occur.

 For assistance determining which services may cause an increase in billing, get support at support.newrelic.com, or contact your New Relic account representative.

 Infrastructure Amazon integrations leverage the AWS monitoring APIs to gather inventory data.
 AWS imposes hard rate limits on many of the AWS service-specific APIs consumed by New Relic Infrastructure integrations.
 Adding New Relic Amazon integrations will increase usage of the service-specific APIs and could impact how quickly you reach your rate limit.